- Privacy and Breach of Confidence

 - Mohammed Dahlan v Al Jazeera Satellite TV EWHC 923 – junior counsel for the Claimant, a leading Palestinian politician, in a claim over a broadcast on Al Jazeera.
-Trial set for March 2010.
+Case settled shortly before trial.
 Led by Andrew Caldecott QC.

 - Terry Edwards v Paul King – counsel for the ABA's chief executive in a claim brought by the former GB boxing head coach.

 - Fraser v The Royal Free Hampstead NHS Trust – counsel for the Defendant NHS Trust in a claim brought by a locum social worker.